 Are back-to-back candidate interviews cutting into your other responsibilities?
 Are there so many new faces at work that you have trouble remembering who needs to complete the latest safety training module?
 Or maybe a hostile culture simmers under the heated grumblings of overworked, under-staffed employees.
 You’re inviting these and many more problems if you aren’t implementing these 5 main drivers of employee retention.

 Hey, I get it.
 People leave their jobs for a variety of reasons.
 And at first glance, it may seem like there isn’t much you can do when an employee says they want to move to another city or switch careers.
 The reasons for high turnover that you hear most seem to be out of your control.
 It’s easy to hyper-focus on recruiting, even if you understand the importance of employee retention.
-But the reasons exiting employees tell you may not be the whole story.
+But when an employee leaves, the reasons they give you for leaving may not be the whole story.
 Giving these employees a reason to stay may be easier than you think.

 Employee Retention Definition